 As a rule of thumb, if you are considering upgrading from Windows 7 to 10, you may be better off sticking with Windows 7 if your system is fairly dated (i.e. more than 5 years old) or is only ‘borderline’ on meeting the minimum requirements.
 On the other hand, if you have a fairly modern system, you may find Windows 10 to be a breath of fresh air.
 The operating system introduces more support for touch screen devices among other things.

 Now that Microsoft have released many of the initial fixes, most home users should find upgrading far less daunting than when it was initially launched.
-However, when considering introducing this new operating system on a larger scale, such as an office environment where specific software or hardware or used on a day-to-day basis, system administrators should be more careful, and ensure thorough testing has been carried out ahead of any upgrades.
+However, when considering introducing this new operating system on a larger scale, such as an office environment where specific software or hardware are used on a day-to-day basis, system administrators should be more careful, and ensure thorough testing has been carried out ahead of any upgrades.